The task before us now

 Teilhard’s only systematic presentation of his theme of the evolution of the human towards Omega.
 For an updated translation, see The Human Phenomenon, trans.
-Sarah Appelton-Weber (Eastbourne, UK: Sussex Academic Press, 1999).
+Sarah Appleton-Weber (Eastbourne, UK: Sussex Academic Press, 1999).

 Teilhard’s theory of the origins of the human.